samaa-hany/Bash-Script/README.md

 a.
 It lists the current directory, if it is called without arguments.
 b.
 Otherwise, it lists the given directory.
 6. Enhance the above script to support the following options individually:
-a. –l: list in long format
+a. –l.: list in long format
-b. –a: list all entries including the hiding files.
+b. –a.: list all entries including the hiding files.
-c. –d: if an argument is a directory, list only its name
+c. –d.: if an argument is a directory, list only its name
-d. –i: print inode number
+d. –i.: print inode number
-e. –R: recursively list subdirectories
+e. –R.: recursively list subdirectories
 Bonus: enhance the above script to support the following Synopsis:

-myls -option1 –option2
+.myls -option1 –option2
-myls –option2 –option1
+.myls –option2 –option1
-myls –option1option2
+.myls –option1option2
-myls –option2option1
+.myls –option2option1
 7. Create a script called mytest where:
 a.
 It check the type of the given argument (file/directory)
 b.
 It check the permissions of the given argument (read/write/execute)